kinecosystem/blockchain-load-testing/README.md

 ## Generate Reports

-[scripts/report.py](scripts/report.py) is a short Python script that parses a load test log and generates multiple CSV files, ready for graphs and work with a spreadsheet editor.
+The [reports/](reports/) directory contains short Python scripts that parse load test logs and generate CSV files, ready for charting with a spreadsheet editor like Google Spreadsheets or Excel.